AshmanRoonz/Circumpunct/Circumpunct_Theory.md

 - Why trinity (can't braid 2)
 - Why 64 configurations (2³ × 2³)
 - Why φ appears in nesting (eigenvalue of self-similarity)
+- Why Golden Rule is ethical fixed point (fix(F))

 **What the framework recognizes:**
 - Strong force IS convergence at quantum scale
 - Gravity IS convergence at cosmic scale
 - Weak/EM IS emergence at quantum scale
 - Dark energy IS emergence at cosmic scale
+- Perception IS resonance in shared field (not representation)
+- Ethics IS the procedure at relational scale

 **What the framework interprets:**
 - Fractal dimensions reflect aperture openness